wwu-mentors/IntelliJ-Workshop/README.md

    - Add files
    - Commit and Push files (green up arrow)
    - Pull (blue down arrow)
+      - You can also do this in the terminal if you're very committed to it.
    ### Adding to gitignore
    - Settings/Preferences
    - Double click "Version Control"
    - Add what you want in the git ignore
+      - "Ignore specified file" to ignore specific file
+      - "Ignore files under" igonores an entire directory
+      - "Ignore all files matching" ignores files matching a pattern